-Registration for the 2016 program will open on April 1, 2016.
-Interested applicants complete an application (available from this site or at the Extension office) and then attend one of several orientations held during the summer.
+Registration for the 2016 program is open now!
+Interested applicants complete an application (available here) or from the Extension office and then attend one of several orientations held during the summer.

 If you have any questions about the application process would like to be placed on our notification list for 2016, contact:

 360-397-6060 ext.
 5738

 Trainees should have at least some previous computer experience and feel comfortable navigating the Internet and using email.
 They also need access to a computer for extended periods.